Volcano Adventure

 Volcano Adventure is a 1956 children's book by the Canadian-born American author Willard Price featuring his "Adventure" series characters, Hal and Roger Hunt.
 It depicts a journey to several of the world's most dangerous volcanoes.
 The story involves the brothers meeting a volcanologist and deals with volcanology, perhaps one of the more scientific of Price's novels.

 Legacy

-In 2013, British adventurer Bear Grylls listed Volcano Adventure has one of his favourite adventure stories.
+In 2013, British adventurer Bear Grylls listed Volcano Adventure as one of his favourite adventure stories.
 He wrote: "Hal and Roger Hunt have a fantastic never-say-die attitude, and show great problem-solving skills as they save the lives of people from deadly volcanic disasters.
 It's very well researched too, and most of the events are based upon real-life volcanic disasters."